TBaronian/project/README.md

 # project

 This is the repository for my Part III Project.

-It generates a summarized data for a setup consisting of an interferometer and spectrometer for the purpose of calibration later on.
-Currently have added parameters in config.json, need to add more sources of error.
+It has a generator of observations (generator.py), model production using novel integration tecnique (model.py) and a basic Bayesian Optimization routine in __main__.py.

 # running the code

-Execute as a module in a console.
-When prompted input either 'c' to generate another set of random exposures or 'b' to break the loop.
-Summarized data in 'data_1.npz'
+Execute the code as the module.
+It is currently set to investigate parameter spaces of the objective function.